AdobeDocs/experience-manager-65.en/help/sites-developing/aem-repo-tool.md

 ---
 title: AEM Repo Tool
-seo-title: AEM Repo Tool
-description: The AEM Repo Tool is a simple solution to transfer JCR content between your local filesystem and the AEM server via the command line comparable to FTP.
+description: The AEM Repo Tool is a simple solution to transfer JCR content between your local filesystem and the AEM server by way of the command line comparable to FTP.
 The AEM Repo Tool is similar to the Jackrabbit FileVault tool, but is faster, has minimal dependencies, and is a simple bash script.
-seo-description: The AEM Repo Tool is a simple solution to transfer JCR content between your local filesystem and the AEM server via the command line comparable to FTP.
-The AEM Repo Tool is similar to the Jackrabbit FileVault tool, but is faster, has minimal dependencies, and is a simple bash script.
-uuid: 6c4a3504-e8e8-46c0-83cb-c18d9791f93e
 contentOwner: User
 products: SG_EXPERIENCEMANAGER/6.5/SITES
 topic-tags: development-tools
 content-type: reference
-discoiquuid: 7de7b2f9-770e-4af3-8a31-c7b4de64fd43
 exl-id: c46c9f0c-b0d2-4f2f-b95c-90fd3ced32a9
 ---
 # AEM Repo Tool{#aem-repo-tool}